TERREMEMBER/znbase/architecture/design/distributed-backup-and-restore.md

 # Distributed Backup And Restore

 The traditional way to take backups in an RDBMS is to *dump* the data across all (or the desired set of) the tables in the database by performing a scan operation.
-However, in YugabyteDB - a *distributed* SQL database that is often considered for its massive scalability, the data set could become quite large, making a scan-based backup practically infeasible.
+However, in ZNbaseDB - a *distributed* SQL database that is often considered for its massive scalability, the data set could become quite large, making a scan-based backup practically infeasible.
 The distributed backups and restore feature is aimed at making backups and restores very efficient even on large data sets.

 > **Note:** An **in-cluster snapshot** refers to a read-only copy of the database created by creating a list of immutable files.
 A **backup** generally is an off-cluster copy of a snapshot of the database.
 For the purposes of this design, we will be using backups to refer to snapshots with the understanding that copying a snapshot off the cluster is a user driven exercise.